You are here

 On December 1, 1989, an installation team scaling indoor and outdoor scaffolding lowered the circular glass onto the so-called oculus (Latin for "eye") at the pinnacle of the dome.
 Led by Monticello Restoration Specialist H. Andrew Johnson and Director of Buildings Michael B. Merriam, and under the watchful direction of Charlottesville restoration architect Floyd E. Johnson, the installation was successfully completed.

 During Jefferson's lifetime, the only documented use of the dome room appears to have been as a grandson's bedroom.
 Access to the room was reached after climbing steep, narrow stairs and following a low hallway along the third floor.
 There would seem to be a limit to the practicality of such a chamber, but certainly no argument against the aesthetic beauty of the space.
-Washington socialite Margaret Bayard Smith wrote, following her visit to the house in 1809, that "it is a nobel and beautiful apartment furnished and being in the attic story is not used, which I thought a great pity, as it might be made the most beautiful room in the house."
+Washington socialite Margaret Bayard Smith wrote, following her visit to the house in 1809, "It is a noble and beautiful apartment ....
+It was not furnished and being in the attic story is not used, which I thought a great pity, as it might be made the most beautiful room in the house."3

 The potential for beauty noted by Mrs. Smith faded in the years following Jefferson's death.
 During the Civil War, the house was seized by the Confederate government and suffered severe neglect and abuse.
 By the end of the nineteenth century, layers of paint covered years of graffiti and three windows were bricked in to prevent water damage.

 In the twentieth century, thorough planning and dogged restoration efforts returned mahogany window sashes to the circular windows and the original Mars yellow distemper paint to the walls.
 The final step for Monticello's team of restoration experts was to replace the oculus lens.